 Tip: Use a Marketing Budget Template to allocate resources efficiently, ensuring you spend wisely across various channels.

 Step 7.
-Track & Optimize: Measuring Campaign Success
+Measuring Campaign Success

 Tracking the success of your marketing campaigns is crucial for understanding what’s working and what needs improvement.
 Key performance indicators (KPIs) like lead generation, website traffic, and conversion rates will give you valuable insights into your marketing efforts.